-You could also visit one of the Safe Havens in Surrey - places which support people experiencing a mental health crisis outside normal working hours.
-Head to the Crisis section at healthysurrey.org.uk/mental-wellbeing to find out more or call the number above.
+You could also visit one of the Safe Havens in Surrey, places which support people experiencing a mental health crisis outside normal working hours.
+Visit Healthy Surrey to find out more about dealing with an adult mental health crisis or call the number above.